-The government has introduced new measures to help stem the rise of Covid-19 cases in the UK.
+The government has introduced new measures to help stem the rise of Covid-19 cases in the UK, primarily in the form of a second lockdown to last from 5 November to 2 December.

 From 18 September, businesses will have a clear duty to support NHS Test and Trace.
 It will be mandatory for certain businesses to have a system in place to collect NHS Test and Trace data and keep it for 21 days.